 These Scriptures also came to her attention:

 My friend also said my father did not want to die, especially without seeing me.
 He thought he was dying too soon and failed to realize his eternity was depending on his choice at that time.
-Thankfully, he did realize the truth though!
+Thankfully, he did realize the truth!

 She also researched the symbolism of monarch butterflies.
-Monarchs are royalty – that is why God sent me the monarch butterfly as my sign, to say that my father is now a member of God’s royal family!
+Monarchs are royalty – that is why God sent me not just any butterfly but the monarch butterfly as my sign, to say that my father is now a member of God’s royal family!

 Tuesday, the following day, my husband took off work.
 We went out and when we were coming out of one building, I saw another monarch butterfly!
 What makes that especially interesting is that earlier in the morning, thinking about everything, I asked God if everything that happened was real and if so, give me a sign.
 Honestly, it was incredibly hard to believe and quite overwhelming.
 So God sent me another monarch!

-Then at a traffic light, I saw a little yellow butterfly and heard my Granddad’s voice say “Good job, Kid!”
+Then at a traffic light, I saw a little yellow butterfly and heard my (paternal) Granddad’s voice say “Good job, Kid!”
 I immediately knew what he meant – good job keeping up the prayers in spite of everything.
-Hearing his voice again was not something that I ever expected to happen until I got to Heaven where he is.. it was a beautiful gift.
+Hearing his voice again was not something that I expected to happen until I got to Heaven where he is.
+It was a beautiful gift.

 Two days later on Friday, the day my father was buried, I looked out the kitchen window and saw yet another monarch on the marigolds in my back yard.
 I grabbed the camera and could not see him when I got back to the window.
 I saw some movement in the flowers, so I went outside with the camera.
 Finally as I got close, the butterfly flew out of the middle of the flowers directly towards me, then off over the house.
 It was a bit of an odd experience, but beautiful.

 An interesting fact – monarch butterflies are not overly common in my area, let alone in October.
-They migrate south from September-November, but here, usually by late October, I do not see any.
+They migrate south from September until November, but here, usually by late October, I do not see any.

 Later that afternoon I decided to get out the papers I found in my father’s Bible.
 I only found one page of notes my father kept about conversations with my mother, even though it looks like there were others (there was a part of a sentence at the top of the page).
 Reading his words hurt a lot, but I think I see more about why my father failed to protect me or even really himself from my mother.
 In fact, as I was writing a blog post about the topic, God spoke to my heart and said, “Your father didn’t have your inner strength.”